marsctx/Azure-ELK-Deployment/README.md

 #### ELK Server NSG

 The inbound rule for the ELK Server Network Security Group allows for access to the ELK UI through port `5601` from the `localhostIP`.
 This limits access to the ELK monitoring network that has been configured.
-Having the ELK server set to DHCP the IP address changes everytime the service is booted but can be accessed by typing `[elk.vm.external.ip]:5601/app/kibana` in your browser.
+Having the ELK server set to DHCP the IP address changes every time the service is booted but can be accessed by typing `[elk.vm.external.ip]:5601/app/kibana` in your browser.

 Inbound Security Rules: